CloudByteStorages/blog/_posts/2016-08-22-VMware-vSphere-Data-Protection(VDP)-Installation-and-Configuration.md

   chkconfig dnsmasq on
   ```
 - To confirm that everything has been configured correctly, we will perform both a forward and reverse lookup of
   our VDP hostname and IP Address.
-You can do so by using "nslookup" command or any others such as dig or host.
+You can do so by using **_nslookup_** command or any others such as dig or host.
   In this example, I will be using nslookup and you will need to run the following two commands (ensure to replace
   it with your hostname/IP Address):